-- 3. Cook County Criminal Court Records: - Criminal court record number
+- 3. Cook County Criminal Court Records:

+- Criminal court record number

 - Charges filed

 - Names of witnesses

-- Presentence investigation reports and victim impact statements, if any Sentencing information, including any appeals filed
+- Presentence investigation reports and victim impact statements, if any

+- Sentencing information, including any appeals filed

-4. Newspaper articles-
+- 4. Newspaper articles-

-- Chicago Tribune Archive on-line search for victim and offender names, which led to articles about the incident in 15 cases
+- Chicago Tribune Archive on-line search for victim and offender names, which led to articles about the incident in 15 cases articles on six more cases Field Work Strategies

-- Chicago Sun-Times and Chicago Defender microfiche searches, which led to articles on six more cases
+- Chicago Sun-Times and Chicago Defender microfiche searches, which led to